lkat6/transformer/README.md

-Transformer used for mini Chatbot training
+TransFormer used for mini Chatbot training